adithya2424/EmbeddedEdgeAI/Demos/README.md

 ## Final Remarks

-The testcnn.zip file contains the complete project directory integrated into STM32 Cube IDE environment.
-If you would like to add more sample data to test in the existing project strcuture please use the Linker script and map the new sample data to RAM2.
+The testcnn.zip file includes the entire project directory, set up for use in the STM32 Cube IDE environment.
+To incorporate additional sample data into the current project structure, utilize the Linker script to allocate the new sample data to RAM2.

+Crafted with love ❤️ and passion for the Embedded Edge AI.
+Let's innovate together! 🚀✨